YouMinTW/learning-notes/docker.md

 docker run -d httpd               # Create a container and run the "httpd" image in the background
 docker run -d --name web httpd    # Create a container named "web" and run the "httpd" image in the background
 docker rm -f web                  # Forcefully remove a container named "web"
 docker run -d -p 8080:80 httpd    # Create a container, run the "httpd" image in the background, and map container port 80 to host port 8080 (fails if the port is already in use)
+                                  # p stands for publish, -p --publish <host port>:<container port>
 ```

 # More Docker Run Options